Nissan Violet Hardtop 1600SSS-E (1973)

 Road testing the Violet Hardtop 1600SSS-EL

-Compared to the premium-fuel 1.6-liter fuel injected unit in the Bluebird U, the Violet’s regular-fuel unit seemed to lack a bit of punch at high speeds, and this was evident by the fact that, while the Violet’s acceleration times were 0.2 seconds faster than the U for 0-50m, and 0.1 seconds faster from 0-100m, the cars were tied for 0-200m, and the Violet was 0.1 second slower from 0-400m, and 0.4 seconds slower for 0-1000m.
+Compared to the premium-fuel 1.6-liter fuel injected unit in the Bluebird U, the Violet’s regular-fuel unit seemed to lack a bit of punch at high speeds, and this was evident by the fact that, while the Violet’s acceleration times were 0.2 seconds faster than the U for 0-50m, and 0.1 seconds faster from 0-100m, the cars were tied for 0-200m, and the Violet fell 0.1 second behind from 0-400m, and 0.4 seconds behind from 0-1000m.
 The overall gearing for both is almost the same, so the Violet, which is 20kg lighter, has an advantage at the start, but the difference in power at the top end must have become apparent when pushing each gear to the limit before upshifting.
 The Violet’s top speed in the flying kilometer was also significantly lower at 165.1km/h compared to the U’s 172.4km/h, and while the U revved to 6300rpm and reached 172km/h in direct fourth gear, the Violet revved to 6150rpm.
-The test car’s speedometer was surprisingly lenient, passing the 180km/h mark long before it reached its top speed in fourth gear, and by the time it reached its top speed in fifth gear, the needle was wandering off the scale.
+The test car’s speedometer was surprisingly lenient, passing the 180km/h mark long before it reached its top speed in fourth gear, and by the time it reached its top speed in fifth, the needle was wandering off the scale.

-The 5-speed gearbox that is paired with this engine is a new design for the Violet, and is standard on the SSS-E. This can also be selected an an option for the SSS with twin SU carburetors.
+The 5-speed gearbox that is paired with this engine is a new design for the Violet, and is standard on the SSS-E. This can also be selected an option for the SSS with twin SU carburetors.
 The ratios are 3.382 / 2.013 / 1.312 / 1.000 / 0.854, which are slightly wider than the 3.321 / 2.077 / 1.308 / 1.000 / 0.864 of the U, but combined with the engine’s flat torque characteristics, you don’t actually need five gears.
 In particular, the top three gears are close to each other, so when driving on normal public roads, you may even wonder which gear to use.
 Even if you decide to be lazy and just shift from first to third to fifth, it still runs quite well.

-The test car was fitted with optional radial tires (Bridgestone Super Speed Radial 20 165SR-13 in this case), and compared to the standard tires (Bridgestone Super Speed 5 6.45SR-13-4PR) of the test car in last month’s issue, the ride was much firmer, but I couldn’t think of any particular advantages.
+The test car was fitted with optional radial tires (Bridgestone Super Speed Radial 20 165SR-13 in this case), and compared to the standard bias-ply tires (Bridgestone Super Speed 5 6.45SR-13-4PR) of the test car in last month’s issue, the ride was much firmer, but we couldn’t think of any particular advantages.
 At least, there won’t be much difference on dry roads.
-The wheels are 4.5J x 13 only for the SSS series (4J x 13 for other Violets), which is thought to improve handling compared to the 510, but rather than saying it has improved, it should be said that it has become “normal.”
+The wheels are 4.5J x 13 for the SSS series (4J x 13 for other Violets), which is supposed to improve handling compared to the 510, but rather than saying it has improved, it should again be said that it has become “normal.”
 It seems that Nissan’s engineers interpret the extremely insensitive handling “flavor” of the Cedric/Gloria, Fairlady Z, Skyline, Laurel, Bluebird U, and Sunny 1400, which is similar to steering a large ship, as being well suited to ordinary drivers.